What is the most cliche photo on Instagram that you can think of?

-The website thispersondoesnotexist.com generates new face every time you refresh a page.
+Face Generator generates a new face every time you refresh a page.

 This is a real model, Kathy.
 And a real photo camera, trust us.

-Let’s use our AI-enhanced photo creator and change the background:
+Let’s use our AI-enhanced photo editor and change the background:

 And swap Kathy’s face with the AI-generated woman’s face:

-The only real thing left on this photo is a camera now.
+The only real thing left in this photo is a camera now.
 And a t-shirt, but I can swap the colors with a bunch of AI-based photo editors…

-If people can create fake lifestyle using photographs, A.I. can create fake people.
+If people can create fake lifestyles using photographs, AI can create fake people.
 Talk about supremacy.

-Witch cliches, repetitiveness, unreality and artificiality photography has lost its place as a realistic medium.
-Photographs have lost authenticity, credibility, originality, and, finally, they are in the midst of losing meaning.
+With cliches, repetitiveness, unreality, and artificiality photography has lost its place as a realistic medium.
+Photographs have lost authenticity, credibility, and originality, and, finally, they are losing meaning.
 Now we are just exploring new ways of altering reality.
 Is photography dead?
 Not at all.